athena-framework/website/docs/why_athena.md

 end
 ```

 Both of these latter two examples remove the tight coupling between the two services.
 However there is still one thing that is less than ideal.
 It should be possible to persist an article in multiple places.
 Meaning it needs to allow for more than one implementation of `ArticlePersister` that handles different locations, such as one for a database and another for the local filesystem.
-The best way to handle this would be to create a interface module for this type:
+The best way to handle this would be to create an interface module for this type:

 ```crystal
 module ArticlePersisterInterface